 As an athlete, André participated in several Canadian championships on the trampoline and double mini-trampoline.
 He also performed as an artist in Cirque du Soleil’s early creations: La magie continue, Le cirque réinventé, Nouvelle experience and Alegria.
 Recipient of the 1987 Bronze Medal at the Festival Mondial du Cirque de Demain for the group bicycle number in the La magie continue show, André's talent has been lauded for the famous “Les Pingouins” board number in Cirque du Soleil's Le cirque réinventé show.
 Concurrently, André pursued a career as a coach with the many Cirque du Soleil shows in which he appeared.
-He now teaches the Korean board at the École nationale de cirque and has been a member of the faculty since 1995.
+He has aught the Korean board at the National Circus School since 1995 and now may come back as a guest instructor.

 Véronique teaches aerial disciplines and flexibility at the École nationale de cirque since 2004.
 A yoga enthusiast, she is also a certified hatha yoga teacher.
 Passionate about movement, she trained in dance at the Université du Québec à Montréal and in trapeze at the Le Nœud d'Erseau school.
 She accumulated eight years of touring experience around the world performing her triple trapeze number before devoting herself to teaching.
 With her trio, she received the Beauty on Water Award at the Cirkus Prinsessan Festival.
 Véronique has also trained aerial artists and co-created several numbers for Cirque Éloize (Nebbia, Cirkopolis, iD) and Cirque du Soleil (Totem, Paramour), among others.
 Her students shine on rings across the world and many have won prizes in prestigious festivals.